 What is an appeal?

 If we make an organization or coverage determination that you disagree with, you can appeal this decision.
-An appeal is a formal request asking us to review and change a decision we have made about covering or paying for your benefits, services or prescription drugs.
+An appeal if a formal request asking us to review and change a decision we have made about covering or paying for your benefits, services or prescription drugs.

 Who can file an appeal?

 You, your doctor (or other prescriber) or authorized representative may file an appeal.
 You may appoint an individual to act as your representative by filling out an Authorization of Representative form.
-To get the form, call Member Services or go Resources.
+To get the form, call Member Services or go to Resources.

 When can an appeal be filed?

-How do I request a medical services decision appeal?
+How do I request an appeal?

 - Call Member Services at 1-800-469-6292 or TTY 711